-- The asset management plan will consider the growth outlook and the demand for services which will be necessitated by the development projections detailed in the Master Growth Plan. - The forthcoming development charges background study will include an asset management plan which considers all new assets acquired and infrastructure emplaced over the planning period. - The corporate asset management plan will draw upon the infrastructure needs identified through the development charges study - It is important that both staff and Council consider the effects of implementing development charges lower than the maximum calculated charges.
-Any non-statutory reduction/exemption in development charges would require the shortfall to be funded from other sources (taxes/utility rates/user fees) which could impact the funds available for asset management related activities. - The County Official Plan update currently underway should make specific reference to asset management: - Key goal: Reduction in the overall cost of managing assets while meeting service level objectives and targets,
+- The Asset Management Plan will consider the growth outlook and the demand for services which will be necessitated by the development projections detailed in the Master Growth Plan. - The Development Charges Background Study will include an asset management plan which considers all new assets acquired and infrastructure emplaced over the planning period. - The Asset Management Plan will draw upon the infrastructure needs identified through the Development Charges Background Study - O It is important that both staff and Council consider the effects of implementing development charges lower than the maximum calculated charges.
+Any non-statutory reduction/exemption in development charges would require the shortfall to be funded from other sources (taxes/utility rates/user fees) which could impact the funds available for asset management related activities.